fredpdavis/oshealab_genomic_scripts/README.md

 - Make a basic set of figures:

 ```
-> tx <- makeFigures(dat)
+> makeFigures(dat)
 ```

-- This command will make of three figures:
+- This command will make these basic figures:

+    1. heatmap of variably expressed genes across all samples. hierarchicaly clustered.
-    1. heatmap of correlation between transcript abundances across all pairs of samples.
+    2. heatmap of correlation between transcript abundances across all pairs of samples.
-    2. expression scatterplots showing condition-average expression level between pairs of samples specified in the rnaseq_comparisons.txt file
+    3. scatterplots of estimated transcript abundance between pairs of samples specified in rnaseq_comparisons.txt, highlighting differentially expressed genes
-    3. heatmap of differentially expressed genes
+    4. heatmap of differentially expressed genes

 - You can also customize the figures to make them more useful.
 For example, if you'd like to annotate the correlation heatmap with sample properties (specified in the rnaseq_samples.txt file):